Click the green button below to book your own custom call to receive personalized recommendations.

 They naturally go down.
 Why would I buy your old junk bond at those low-interest rates that you got whenever you bought them when I could buy these new bonds that are paying a higher interest rate.
 Why would I even mess with your old bond?

-So if you want me to take it off your hands, I’m going to do so at a discount.
+If you want me to take it off your hands, I’m going to do so at a discount.
 And the next question I typically ask most people is this: which way do interest rates have to go?

 Almost everybody says they have to go up.